 IMDb Rating: 6.4

-The most contemporary film on our list today, Ford v Ferrari is fast, furious, focused, and factual as it tells a lesser-known story in car racing history.
-Famous and successful car designer Carroll Shelby (Matt Damon) and fast-talking, flippant driver Ken Miles (Christian Bale) team up to create a race car for Ford that will hopefully match up against Enzo Ferrari’s 5-time winning racecars at the 24 hour French Le Mans race in 1966.
-With incredible performances from the main actors and high-tension from creative cinematography, this film will keep you laughing and on the edge of your seat.
+The only racing-focused film on our list today, Ford v Ferrari is fast, furious, focused, and factual as it tells a lesser-known story in car racing history.
+Famous and successful car designer Carroll Shelby (Matt Damon) and fast-talking, flippant driver Ken Miles (Christian Bale) team up to create a race car for Ford that will hopefully match up against Enzo Ferrari’s five-time winning race cars at the 24-hour French Le Mans race in 1966.
+With incredible performances from the main actors and high tension from creative cinematography, this film will keep you laughing and on the edge of your seat.

 Director: James Mangold